1971 NFL season

 The Cowboys playing against the Dolphins in Super Bowl VI.

 The 1971 NFL season was the 52nd regular season of the National Football League.
 The Boston Patriots changed their name to New England Patriots to widen their appeal to the entire New England region after moving to their new stadium in Foxborough, Massachusetts, located between Boston and Providence, Rhode Island.

 The season ended with Super Bowl VI when the Dallas Cowboys defeated the Miami Dolphins 24–3 at Tulane Stadium in New Orleans.
 The Pro Bowl took place on January 23, 1972, at the Los Angeles Memorial Coliseum; the AFC beat the NFC 26–13.

 Draft

 The 1971 NFL draft was held January 28–29 at New York City's Belmont Plaza Hotel.
 With the first pick, the New England Patriots selected quarterback Jim Plunkett, the Heisman Trophy winner from Stanford University.
 The next two selections were also quarterbacks: Archie Manning and Dan Pastorini.

 New officials

 Three referees--Walt Fitzgerald, Bob Finley and George Rennix--retired following the 1970 season.

+Finley and Fitzgerald officiated all ten seasons of the American Football League's existence.
+Finley was the referee for the 1968 "Heidi Game" between the Jets and Raiders, and Fitzgerald was the referee for the AFL Championship Game between the same two teams six weeks later.

+Rennix was the referee for the 1961 NFL Championship Game, where Green Bay routed the New York Giants 37-0 for the Packers' first of five league championships in seven seasons under legendary coach Vince Lombardi.

 Bob Frederic, Dick Jorgensen and Fred Wyant were promoted to fill those vacancies.
+Frederic was the back judge on Jack Vest's crew in 1970, Jorgensen the line judge on Rennix's crew, and Wyant the line judge on Ben Dreith's crew.
+Ironically, Dreith and Wyant were demoted from referee to line judge simultaneously following the 1989 season.

-Rich Eichhorst, a back judge in 1970, resigned to concentrate on officiating college basketball; he was replaced by Don Orr, who officiated in the league through 1995.
+Rich Eichhorst, a back judge on Bernie Ulman's crew in 1970, resigned to concentrate on officiating college basketball; he was replaced by Don Orr, who officiated in the league through 1995; Orr also wore number 77, the same as Eichhorst.
+Ben Tompkins replaced Eichhorst on Ulman's crew.

+Also hired this season was future referee Gene Barth, who was placed on Jim Tunney's crew as line judge.
+Barth officiated in the NFL for 20 seasons, 16 as a referee, highlighted by his assignment to Super Bowl XVIII following the 1983 season.
+Barth assumed number 14, which Finley previously wore.